Alejogb1/job-board/blog-data/how-to-improve-the-quality-of-images-generated-from-pix2pix.md

 id: "how-to-improve-the-quality-of-images-generated-from-pix2pix"
 ---

-alright, let's talk pix2pix image quality. i've spent more nights than i care to recall staring at grainy, distorted outputs from these models, so i get the frustration. it's not always a straightforward fix, but there are a few paths we can explore to get those images looking sharper. think of it like tuning a very sensitive radio, small adjustments can make a big difference.
+, let's talk pix2pix image quality. i've spent more nights than i care to recall staring at grainy, distorted outputs from these models, so i get the frustration. it's not always a straightforward fix, but there are a few paths we can explore to get those images looking sharper. think of it like tuning a very sensitive radio, small adjustments can make a big difference.

 first things first, the training data. this is the foundation of everything. if you're feeding your model low-resolution or noisy images, that's exactly what you're going to get out. garbage in, garbage out as they say. i remember back when i first started messing with gans, i used a dataset i scraped off the web; turns out half of it was compressed to heck. the generator was never going to produce anything decent.